cap-js/docs/java/outbox.md

 CqnService outboxedS4 = myCustomOutbox.outboxed(remoteS4);
 ```

-If a method on the outboxed service has a return value, it will always return `null` since it is executed asynchronously.
+If a method on the outboxed service has a return value, it will always return `null` since it's executed asynchronously.
 A common example for this are the `CqnService.run(...)` methods.
 To improve this the API `OutboxService.outboxed(Service, Class)` can be used, which wraps a service with an asynchronous suited API while outboxing it.
 This can be used together with the interface `AsyncCqnService` to outbox remote OData services: